Westport High School (Missouri): School closing

 Westport High closed on June 3, 2010, because of school district Superintendent John Covington's right-sizing plan to close almost 30 schools.
 Mr. Harold Hawkins was the last principal of Westport High due to the school closing.
 He was called out of retirement to become principal on April 7, 2009.

 After Westport closed in 2010, Southwest Early College Campus took the attendance zone of Westport.

+Transformation into apartment complex

+In April 2024, the building reopened as a luxury apartment complex called Residences at Park 39 with 138 units.
+The former high school is part of a 16-acre mixed use development called Park 39.
+Westport Middle School has been converted into office space as part of the Park 39 project.

 Yearbook

 The Herald was the name of the school yearbook.

 The 2007-2008 yearbook was the first yearbook to be a DVD.
 The 2008-2009 yearbook was the second yearbook to be a DVD and the first in HD.

 Newspaper

 The Weekly Crier was the name of the school newspaper.